TwitchLib/TwitchLib/README.md

 - resetStreamKey(string username, string access_token) - Async function that resets the stream key of a channel
 - getChannelVideos(string channel, [int limit], [int offset], [bool onlyBroadcasts], [bool onlyHLS]) - Async function that returns list of TwitchVIdeo objects
 - runCommercial(Valid_Commercial_Lengths length, string username, string access_token) - A sync function that runs a commercial of variable length on a channel
+- getChannelHosts(string channel) - Async function that returns a string list of channels hosting a specified channel (undocumented)
+- getTeamMembers(string teamName) - Async function that returns a TwitchTeamMember list of all members in a Twitch team (undocumented)

 ### TwitchLibExample
 This project demonstrates a majority of the functionality that TwitchLib allows for.
 Includes a basic UI that has textboxes and buttons that allow for required input in the various functions.